pavswag/317-Client/README.md

 item isn't equippable (e.g. consumables or loot boxes).

 ## Item stats
 Item bonuses shown in the Ctrl tooltip are read from `item_stats.json` in the cache directory.
-If that file isn’t found the client falls back to the bundled `item_stats.json` so the stats menu still appears.
-The JSON should match the server format where each key is an item id and the `equipment` block holds the bonus values (for example `astab`, `aslash`, `dstab`, `drange`, etc.).
-Only these numbers are used by the client when displaying the stats.
+If the file does not exist the client falls back to the bundled example so the stats menu still appears.
+The JSON should follow the server format where each item id has an `equipment` block containing values such as `astab`, `aslash`, `arange`, `dstab`, `drange`, `str`, and the other bonus fields.
+Only these numbers are used when drawing the stats.

-The loader logs how many entries were loaded and whether the data came from the cache or the bundled sample to make troubleshooting easier.
+On startup the loader prints how many entries were loaded and whether they came from the cache or the bundled sample.
+The array is resized automatically to fit all ids found so custom items work without crashes.